And he’ll have fun fun fun ’til his daddy takes the CG away…

 An inordinately large neutrino burst from the sun causes the Earth to break, and creates much employment for special effects companies.
 Also, the planets in our solar system have aligned (which doesn’t really mean anything, considering the gravitational force they would exert is microscopic) and narcissistic humans who still can’t shake the fact that the universe does not revolve around them, seem to think it affects tectonic activity on little old Earth.
 Also – Mayan Prophecy.
 At last, something REALLY scientific that proves all this is true!

-John Cusack uses his knowledge that he is the Leading Man to narrowly escape Earth-splitting cracks and falling objects, while wife Amanda Peet does her job of looking hot and screaming a lot; while her New Boyfriend (Thomas McCarthy, who can’t stop looking like Patrick Wilson from WATCHMEN) pilots all of them unselfishly away from danger, when he should be familiar with enough disaster movies to realize he has to fall down a crevasse or something soon because his salary is nowhere near the Leading Man’s.
+John Cusack uses his plot armor as Leading Man to narrowly escape Earth-splitting cracks and falling objects, while wife Amanda Peet does her job of looking hot and screaming a lot; while her New Boyfriend (Thomas McCarthy, who can’t stop looking like Patrick Wilson from WATCHMEN) pilots all of them unselfishly away from danger, when he should be familiar with enough disaster movies to realize he has to fall down a crevasse or something soon because his salary is nowhere near the Leading Man’s.

 Meanwhile, unbeknownst to Emmerich, Chiwetel Ejiofor actually does some exceptional acting up against Oliver Platt, causing them to almost disappear into another movie with more credibility and less screaming.

 Amidst Roland’s advertisement for a suite of outboard tools, there are some genuine touching moments: Chiwetel’s father onboard a cruise ship that ultimately goes Poseidon; Russian pilot Sasha’s (Johann Urb) camaraderie with fellow pilot New Boyfriend – that’s not to say there’s anything original about these moments.
 Apart from the Leading Man’s relationships, the strongest emotional bonds are the ones set up to specifically destroy and target our Weeping Gland.